-This week scientists revealed the age of the painting.
+Scientists have calculated the age of the painting.
 They studied build-ups of calcite “popcorn” that had formed on the paint.
 They measured levels of elements that decay over time, revealing that the calcite on one of the pigs began forming at least 43,900 years ago.

 But could it be the world’s oldest narrative artwork — and, therefore, the oldest story ever found?